confluentinc/cp-docker-images/examples/kafka-streams-examples/README.md

 [top-level instructions in its source code](https://github.com/confluentinc/examples/blob/3.2.x/kafka-streams/src/main/java/io/confluent/examples/streams/interactivequeries/kafkamusic/KafkaMusicExample.java) for further information.

-Once you're done playing around you can stop this example:

-1. Stop the `docker-compose exec` command for `KafkaMusicExampleDriver` (via `Ctrl-C`) that is generating the input data.
-2. Stop all the services and containers with `docker-compose down`.
+Once you're done playing around you can stop all the services and containers with `docker-compose down`.

-That's it.
 We hope you enjoyed this demo!

 <a name="running-further-demo-applications"></a>